dela3499/dela3499.github.io/notes/break-the-writing-process-into-small-steps.md

-To [Avoid getting stuck](avoid-getting-stuck){:target="_blank"}, one can to [Break problems down into easier problems](break-problems-down-into-easier-problems){:target="_blank"}.
-When it comes to writing, one can [Write small, self-contained notes](write-small-self-contained-notes){:target="_blank"}, but that is not enough.
+To [Avoid getting stuck](avoid-getting-stuck), one can to [Break problems down into easier problems](break-problems-down-into-easier-problems).
+When it comes to writing, one can [Write small, self-contained notes](write-small-self-contained-notes), but that is not enough.
 A book contains __many__ ideas, and has to be comprehensible to readers, not only the author.
 This introduces many new problems, the first one being how to arrange all those hundreds of ideas into a coherent structure.
 This can't be done all at once.
 Ideas are related in all sorts of ways, and it's a creative challenge just to figure out the order in which to present __two__ ideas, much less __hundreds__.

 Moreover, a book is not just the concatenation of existing ideas in the proper order.
 Some ideas will appear in multiple forms in multiple places.
 Some will be dropped.
 Some will be elaborated upon with background knowledge and helpful examples.
 New ideas will be introduced, and old ideas expressed anew, in the process of writing a manuscript others can read.
 The process of integrating all these ideas will turn up unforeseen conflicts and problems between ideas which hadn't been considered together in such detail before.
 Trying to express an idea clearly and succinctly requires understanding it well, and making it sharper, and this can lead to all sorts of new ideas, and changes to old ones.